 Aleksandra Lewandowska, soprano

-Aleksandra Lewandowska began her musical road studying violin and piano.
-Later she turned into singing.
-She graduated with distinction the Music Academy in Poznan (Poland), in the class of Wojtek Drabowicz, and continued as a student of postgraduate studies at the University of Music Franz Liszt in Weimar (Germany).
+Aleksandra began her musical road studying violin and piano.
+She later turned her attention to singing and eventually graduated with distinction from the Music Academy in Poznan (Poland) in the class of Wojtek Drabowicz and continued as a student of postgraduate studies at the University of Music Franz Liszt in Weimar (Germany).

-She is a guest of such festivals like: Musikfest Bremen, Bachwoche Stuttgart, Thüringer Bachwochen, Festival Oude Muziek (Utrecht), Kulturwald Festspiele Bayerischer Wald, Vratislavia Cantans, Chopin and his Europe.
+Aleksandra has been a guest artist at festivals including Musikfest Bremen, Bachwoche Stuttgart, Thüringer Bachwochen, Festival Oude Muziek (Utrecht), Early Music Vancouver, Festival de Saintes, Lumine Voice Festival of Lofoten, Kulturwald Festspiele Bayerischer Wald and Wratislavia Cantans.